Spico197/DocEE/README.md

 - It's not DDP model by default.
 If you want to train across different devices, add a `--parallel_decorate` flag after `python run_dee_task.py`.
 - Comments starting with `tzhu` are added by Tong Zhu to help understanding the codes, not written in the original Doc2EDAG repo.
 - For trials on DuEE-fin dataset, if you want to submit generated files to online platform, check the `dueefin_post_process.py` to make further post process to meet the format requirments.
 - I had tried lots of wasted models, so there were redundancies.
 For better understanding the codes and get rid of any potential distractions, I delete them from this repo.
 There may be some other redundancies and you may find there are unused methods or models, feel free to touch me and make the repo cleaner and nicer together~ Btw, there may be some issues if some files are removed directly.
-Feel free to reach me by openning an issue or email to me.
+Feel free to reach me by openning an issue or email.
 I check the GitHub site messages everyday regularly and emails are received instantly during weekdays.

 ## 🙋FAQ